opentalk-mirrors/controller/docs/admin/core/configuration.md

 title: Configuration
 ---

-# Configuring OpenTalk-Controller
+# Configuring OpenTalk Controller

-When the controller gets started, it loads the configuration from the environment.
+When the Controller gets started, it loads the configuration from the environment.
 It reads the settings in this order:

 - Read environment variables which have a specific name, see section